AI Workshop: learn to build apps with AI →

 If dark mode is supported and enabled, the dark.png image will be used as the source for the img tag.

-The tag is very well supported, and old browsers that do not implement it, or do not implement dark mode, will fall back to displaying the light.png image.
+The tag is well supported, and older browsers that do not implement it or do not support dark mode will fall back to displaying the light.png image.

-It’s important to note that the browser does not download 2 images, in any case: if it’s dark mode, in this example it will just download the dark.png image, and if it’s light mode, it will download only light.png, so there’s no waste of bandwidth.
+It’s important to note that the browser does not download two images.
+In this example, if it’s dark mode it will download only dark.png, and if it’s light mode it will download only light.png, so there’s no waste of bandwidth.

 Lessons in this unit: